-(1) For each inspection, the FAA will coordinate with the air carrier as to the scope and extent of its planned inspection.
-To meet the intent of the Act, the FAA will conduct structural spot inspections as specified in FAA Order 8900.1, Flight Standards Information Management System.
+- (1) For each inspection, the FAA will coordinate with the air carrier as to the scope and extent of its planned inspection.
+To meet the intent of the Act, the FAA will conduct structural spot inspections, as specified in FAA Order 8900.1, Flight Standards Information Management System.
 The FAA will select structural inspections, corrosion prevention and control program tasks, and/or major repairs/modifications on parts of the airplane for review that will be accessible during the heavy maintenance check.
 The FAA will also sample job task cards to ensure their completeness.
 These cards should indicate the task, method of compliance, and required tooling and signoffs.
-The air carrier should provide the ASI, DAR, or ODAR conducting the inspection with the supporting documentation for these tasks before the planned inspection.
-The FAA will attempt not to disrupt the air carrier's scheduled operations.
-However, the FAA may require additional access to the airplane based on its records review and findings during the airplane inspection.
+The air carrier should provide the ASI, DAR, or ODA conducting the inspection with the supporting documentation for these tasks before the planned inspection.
+The FAA will attempt to avoid disrupting the air carrier's scheduled operations.
+However, the FAA may require additional access to the airplane based on its records review and findings during the airplane inspection. - (2) For the Administrator to ensure air carriers demonstrate that the maintenance of the aircraft's structure, skin, and other age-sensitive parts and components has been adequate and timely enough to ensure the highest degree of safety, the FAA will focus each inspection and records review on existing aging airplane requirements.
+These requirements consist of aging airplane structural modifications, corrosion prevention and control programs, supplemental structural inspections programs (including airworthiness limitations (AL) inspections), and structural repair requirements.